As an independent charity, Citizens Advice Bournemouth Christchurch & Poole is governed by a Board of Trustees.

 On a personal level he enjoys the outdoor life especially short walks around the Dorset coastline.
 His main passion is football and attends most home fixtures of A.F.C.
 Bournemouth.
 Plus he has the Sky Sports channels at home and a very understanding wife also three adult sons around some of the time which helps!!!

 “I start off when I became involved with Youth work, I was trained by the YMCA in London in 1963,which at the time was one of the training colleges recognize by the Government at the time.
 It was a one year training course and received a Diploma in Youth Work.
 My first job was in Miles Platting in Manchester, was there for two years.

-In 1976 I became one of the first student to enrol in the Open University and received a BA.
-In 1996 I was asked if I would like to become a local ward councillor, so I was elected in 1996 and was a ward councillor for about 15years.
+In 1976 I became one of the first students to enroll in the Open University and received a BA.
+In 1996 I was asked if I would like to become a local ward Councillor, so I was elected in 1996 and was a ward Councillor for about 15 years.
 In that time I was selected to be a Trustee of Bournemouth & Poole Citizens Advice.

 In 2005 I was elected Mayor of Bournemouth for one year.
 I am involved with a number of different agencies, plus a member of the Bournemouth Male Voice choir, and The Rotary club of Bournemouth.”

 Jane is a member of the Chartered Trading Standards Institute who went to school in Exeter and then to the University of London-Bedford College, where she graduated with a degree in History.
 With an aspiration to ‘help people’ she joined the London Borough of Lambeth as a trainee Trading Standards Officer in 1979.